 - Captain Crash: Emilien.
 The very reason why he will never get his driver's license.

 - Actually, he did get it.
-His teacher ended up giving him one so he would stop coming back.
+His teacher ended up giving him one and moving his driving school to Paris so he would stop coming back.

 - Car Fu

 - Car Meets House: Emilien's attempts at acquiring a driver's license all ended in some store front.

 - Catch PhraseCommissaire Gibert: "Emilieeeeeeen!!!"Commissaire Gibert: "Alert generaaaaaaaaaaaaallllle!!!"; Emilien steals it briefly on Taxi 2, lampshaded by Gilbert

 - Chase Scene: Naturally, all movies love these.